-This drone will be used exclusively indoors, so it will deal with few to no environmental obstacles.
+This drone will be used exclusively indoors and deal with few to no environmental obstacles.
 The main operational area will be in the lab the class takes place in.
 This means the operational environment is very controlled and unchanging.
 The biggest obstacle for this operational area will be flight time of the drone.